jara001/f1tenth-rules/rules_v3.md

 - Only inspected and approved car can be in a qualification.
 - The Qualification may be merged with Time Trial.
     - In this case the obstacle avoidance capability has to be checked separately during a dedicated session.

+Teams register for the Qualification slot in a FIFO way.

+There are no penalties.
+Crashing results into another try.
+(Up to the time limit.)

+Organizers might add more slots based on the success rate of the teams.

 ## Time Trial